MPM2D Principles of Mathematics – Grade 10 (Academic)

 THE ONTARIO CURRICULUM: Mathematics

 MPM2D online enables students to broaden their understanding of relationships and extend their problem-solving and algebraic skills through investigation, the effective use of technology, and abstract reasoning.
 Students will explore quadratic relations and their applications; solve and apply linear systems; verify properties of geometric figures using analytic geometry, and investigate the trigonometry of right and acute triangles.
 In MPM2D online, students will reason mathematically and communicate their thinking as they solve multi-step problems.
+Whether taken as an online course or in-person on one of the Blyth campuses, this course will prepare students for future coursework in mathematics with a focus on real-world usage.
+Both online and in-person options for this class follow the same curriculum and answer the same six essential questions on topics ranging from linear systems, geometry, trigonometry, quadratic expressions, and quadratic equations.

 UNIT ONELinear Systems